zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

     * new file will be created called coding_sequence
   * Use this code to insert data into coding_sequence table
     * mysqlimport database_Name coding_sequence -L
+  * To get the filter result of phiSITE PromoterHunter tool with sequences from coding_sequence table
+    * Run python3 phiSITEFilterResults.py
+    * new file will be created called promoters_prediction
+  * Use this code to insert data into promoters_prediction table
+    * mysqlimport database_Name promoters_prediction -L
   * To get protein information from NCBI protein database
     * Run python3 protein.py
     * new file will be created called protein_info